Identities of sum of two PI-algebras in the case of positive characteristic: Abstract

-{ \begin{quote} {\sc Abstract. } We consider the following question posted by K.I.
-Beidar and A.V.
-Mikhalev for a ring $R=R_1+R_2$: is it true that if subrings $R_1$ and $R_2$ satisfy polynomial identities, then $R$ also satisfies a polynomial identity?
+We consider the following question posted by K.I.~Beidar and A.V.~Mikhalev in 1995 for an associative ring $R=R_1+R_2$: is it true that if the subrings $R_1$ and $R_2$ satisfy polynomial identities, then $R$ also satisfies a polynomial identity?
+Over a field of positive characteristic we establish new conditions on $R_1$ and $R_2$ that guarantee a positive answer to the question.
+We find upper and low bounds on the degrees of identities of $R$.